"The" in German: Learning German Articles with Der Die Das

 Summing Up: Learning German Articles with Der Die Das

-The key to mastering the German articles lies in proper practice like you get in my online German courses and in your ability to hear and identify them properly when exposed to the German language.
-This is what you’ll learn at SmarterGerman and what you SHOULD learn in any language course worth their money.
+Mastering German articles requires practice and exposure to the language.
+This is what you'll learn at SmarterGerman and what you SHOULD learn in any language course worth their money.

 Embrace the challenge.
 You can do this but don't expect to intuitively understand such things overnight.
 Intuition is based on hundreds if not thousands of hours of exposure and proper practice.
 The longest journey...